-World Environment Day Website: Visit this website to learn more about World Environment Day (June 5th)!
-Make a Difference Week events can also be registered as WED events!
+World Environment Day Website: World Environment Day is taking place on June 5th!
+Visit this website to learn more.
+All Make a Difference Week events can be registered as WED events as well!

 The UN Decade Guiding Principles on Ecosystem Restoration: Principles to underpin restorative activities in support of the UN Decade.